-Type of development Major residential development Contribution Sought Public open space will be required on major residential development in accordance with Policy LHW1.
+Type of development Major residential development Contribution Sought Public open space will be required in conjunction with residential development in accordance with Policy LHW1.
 The scale and nature of the public open space requirements will be considered on a site by site basis.
-This may be in the form of on-site open space or financial contributions towards existing facilities and will be secured through a legal agreement.
+This may be in the form of on-site open space or financial contributions towards existing or new off-site facilities and will be secured through a legal agreement.
 Provision will be required for the long term maintenance of public open space, either by transferring the land to the Council along with a commuted sum, or by a maintenance schedule implemented by a management company.
 Relevant Adopted Local Plan policies Policies LHW1 and COM15

 11.2.
-The Playing Pitch Strategy (2020) and Sports Facilities Strategy (2020) provide a full assessment of facilities in the Borough providing an evidence base for the requirements of these types of facilities which is used to inform the contributions to be secured.
+The Playing Pitch Strategy (2020), Sports Facilities Strategy (2020) and Green Space Strategy (2021 - 2031) provide a full assessment of facilities in the Borough providing an evidence base for the requirements of these types of facilities which is used to inform the contributions to be secured.